 Welcome to the GRBblog!
 Get to know GRB, Rochester's only locally owned and managed commercial bank.
 A commercial bank, but also a community bank, with an entrepreneurial spirit about everything we do.
 We're committed to Growing Rochester Business and making our community a better place to live and work.

 The GRBblog is where we post bank news and information, stories about the great organizations we support, and share relevant local and national business news.

-We are pleased to announce GRB has ranked no. 6 in the the mid-size employer (100-250) category for “Best Companies to Work For New York“.
+We are pleased to announce GRB has ranked no. 5 in the the medium employer (100-250) category for “Best Companies to Work For New York.”
 This is a significant achievement and we are incredibly proud of our employees for making GRB a great place to work and a great place to bank.

 Awards for the “Best Companies” are based on feedback provided through employee surveys, which focus on:

 Leadership & Planning